ztellman/collection-check/README.md

 true
 ```

-If the assertion fails, it will throw an exception with a printed tuple of `[custom-collection reference-collection actions]`, where actions are the calls made on each collection, such as:
+If the assertion fails, it will throw an exception describing the custom and reference collections, and the actions that were taken to reproduce this error:

 ```clj
  java.lang.Exception: Assert failed: (= a b)